swim-io/swim/apps/ui/src/idl/README.md

 ### Generating

-Specifications for generating an IDLs can be read (here)[https://project-serum.github.io/anchor/cli/commands.html#cluster-list].
+Specifications for generating an IDL can be read (here)[https://project-serum.github.io/anchor/cli/commands.html#cluster-list].

 ### Usage